NhatPham123tm/SoftwareDesign_Project/UserManagement.md

   + created the login page html css
   + created the user profile html css
   + created the edit profile for user javascript
-  + assissed on the other page html css
+  + Assisted on the other page html css

 Ricardo Jesus Prieto (ricarpr):
   + Created admin page with corresponding CSS